Boosting the Energy Transition in the Latin American and Caribbean Region

 In the electromobility sector, the bank has provided support to governments to develop regulatory frameworks that facilitate the adoption of electric vehicles.
 This includes assistance to 14 cities in designing business models for the implementation of electric buses.

-Between 2016 and 2021, the IDB has financed government programs that have provided access to energy, for the first time or improving its quality, to 2.7 million people.
+Between 2016 and 2023, the IDB financed government programs that have provided access to energy, for the first time or improving its quality, to 5.3 million homes.

 Promotion of Energy Integration